something-ai-hash/try-try-but-dont-cry/README.md

 - task execution role
 ```

-#### Note : terraform.vars is not added to this repo due to security concerns as it is a public repo.
+#### Note : *.tfvars is not added to this repo due to security concerns as it is a public repo.